northeastern-rc/rc-public-documentation/docs/source/best-practices/checkpointing.rst

 Checkpoint/Restart Discovery Jobs
 *****************************************

-The complexity of HPC systems may introduce uncontrollable and unpredictable behaviors and may result in job failures due to hardware or software.
-Applying fault tolerance techniques in your HPC workflows allows your jobs to become more resilient to crashes, prtition time limits and hardware failures.
+The complexity of HPC systems may introduce unpredictable behaviors and may result in job failures due to hardware or software.
+Applying fault tolerance techniques to your HPC workflows allows your jobs to become more resilient to crashes, partition time limits and hardware failures.

 The Checkpointing technique